emmaudeji/Trivia/README.md

 # Trivia App

-This contains my project at Alx-Udacity Full-stack on Api and TDD.
+This contains my project on API and TDD.
+It is part of my projects at Alx-Udacity Full-stack Nanodegree program.